 Mom-to-be hospital bag checklist

-- Last but not the least, make sure to pack your breastfeeding and nursing accessories such as breast pads, nursing cover, nursing bras, feeding pillow, etc. Check out eco-friendly reusable breast pads by SuperBottoms.
+•Last but not least, make sure to pack your breastfeeding and nursing accessories such as breast pads, nursing covers, nursing bras, feeding pillows, etc. Check out eco-friendly reusable breast pads by SuperBottoms.

 Newborn baby hospital bag list